Code Of Ethics

 SECTION 1: It is the duty of the Member to protect the public against fraud, misrepresentation, or unethical practices in the yacht brokerage profession.
 Member should endeavor to eliminate any practices which could be damaging to the public or to the dignity and integrity of the yacht brokerage profession, and assist the Northwest Yacht Brokerage Association in regulating the practices of its membership.

-SECTION 4: Member, for the protection of all parties with whom he deals, should ensure that financial obligations and commitments regarding brokerage transactions are in writing and express the exact agreement of the parties.
+SECTION 4: Member, for the protection of all parties with whom they deal, should ensure that financial obligations and commitments regarding brokerage transactions are in writing and express the exact agreement of the parties.
 Copies of such agreements must be placed in the hands of all parties involved at the time the agreements are executed, or as soon thereafter as practicable.

-SECTION 5: Member must segregate from his own funds all monies being held for other persons.
+SECTION 5: Member must segregate from their own funds all monies being held for other persons.
 Separate special bank trust accounts should be used for this purpose.

 SECTION 6: Member should not be a party to the naming of a false consideration in any document.
 No offer should be submitted either to an owner or to a cooperating Member, without an adequate cash deposit on hand from the person making the offer.